fangjjcs/RoutePlanner-J--/README.markdown

 # RoutePlanner(J*)

-A Taxi Route Recommendation System
-(J*: A Multi-Criteria Approach Using Spatial-Temporal Predictions)
+A Taxi Route Recommendation System (Only front-end, back-end files are not included) (J*: A Multi-Criteria Approach Using Spatial-Temporal Predictions)

 <br />